rstudio/rstudio-conf-2022-program/advanced-r/cracking-open-ggplot-internals-ggtrace.md

 talk_id: 22100
 talk_slug: cracking-open-ggplot-internals-ggtrace
 talk_type: regular
+talk_tags: [programming, tool, visualisation]
 session_slug: advanced-r
-block: 4-8-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Cracking open ggplot internals with {ggtrace}
+talk_title: "Cracking open ggplot internals with {ggtrace}"
 # A short version of the title, suitable for small displays
 talk_title_short: Cracking open ggplot internals with {ggtrace}
 # A link to your talk's materials, when ready